Bobby Carpenter (ice hockey): International

-Post-retirement

-He currently serves as the Director of Program Development for the Valley Jr. Warriors of the Eastern Junior Hockey League.
-His work for the Toronto Maple Leafs from the fall of 2009 until 2016 consisted of being a development coach for players from the time they were drafted into the organization until they turn professional, scouting US College and QMJHL hockey, and steering free agents Toronto's way.
+Personal life

-He lives with his wife and has three children, all of whom participate in sports.
-His oldest child, his daughter Alex Carpenter, is on the New York Sirens PWHL team and won Olympic silver in 2014 with the United States women's national ice hockey team, in addition to five IIHF Women's World Championship gold medals.
+Carpenter resides in Massachusetts with his wife, with whom they had three children together, all of whom participate in sports.
+His oldest child, his daughter Alex Carpenter, currently plays for the Seattle Torrent of the PWHL; she won the Olympic silver medal in 2014 and a gold medal in 2026 with the United States women's national ice hockey team, in addition to five IIHF Women's World Championship gold medals.
 His son Robert III "Bobo" had a 2-year entry-level contract with the New York Islanders as of 2019 and played two seasons for their AHL affiliate.
 He scored his first AHL goal in the third period of his first game.
 He has also played in played in the ECHL where he won the Kelly cup in 2024 and the EIHL.

 Carpenter has also become involved in numerous charity events.
-Such as In 2016, Carpenter ran the Boston Marathon in three hours and 47 minutes to help raise money for the Last Call Foundation.
-Having taken up training for the event after leaving a job with the Toronto Maple Leafs.
-In 2017 he ran the event a second time, pushing Denna Laing, women's hockey player who was paralyzed in the 2016 Outdoor Women's Classic game, in a special racing wheelchair; they finished with a time of 4:32:30.
-In the process the two would raise nearly one hundred thousand dollars for a Canton-based nonprofit focused on spinal cord injury rehabilitation.
+In 2016, Carpenter ran the Boston Marathon in three hours and 47 minutes to help raise money for the Last Call Foundation.
+In 2017, he ran the event a second time, pushing Denna Laing, women's hockey player who was paralyzed in the 2016 Outdoor Women's Classic game, in a special racing wheelchair; they finished with a time of 4:32:30.
+In the process, the two would raise nearly $100,000 for a Canton-based nonprofit focused on spinal cord injury rehabilitation.
+Carpenter also participates in charity games for the Boston Bruins alumni organization.